 The xerrorlines style is only relevant to 2D data plots. xerrorlines is like linespoints, except that a horizontal error line is also drawn.
 At each point (x,y), a line is drawn from (xlow,y) to (xhigh,y) or from (x-xdelta,y) to (x+xdelta,y), depending on how many data columns are provided.
 The appearance of the tic mark at the ends of the bar is controlled by set errorbars.
 The basic style requires either 3 or 4 columns:

 3 columns: x y xdelta 4 columns: x y xlow xhigh

-An additional input column (4th or 5th) may be used to provide information such as variable point color.
+An additional input column (4th or 5th) may be used to provide variable color.
+This style does not permit variable point properties.

 Xyerrorlines